A Growing Worldwide Impact

 Rebuilding Communities – and Lives

-After Hurricane Mitch in 1988, the Fund undertook innovative disaster relief work in Honduras that focused on more integrated community development.
+After Hurricane Mitch in 1998, the PB Fund undertook innovative disaster relief work in Honduras that focused on integrated community development.
 Over four years, an entire community was constructed, with 200 houses, a school, a clinic and a church.
-Micro-finance activities and agricultural projects were launched to create economic opportunities and improve the food supply.
+Micro-finance activities and agricultural projects were launched to create economic opportunities and improve food supply.
 The combination of rebuilding and development through micro-finance and other initiatives helped spur economic growth in the devastated region.
 This integrated approach became a core element of the agency’s disaster relief work.

 New Name, New Focus